usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 }
 ```

 This ray direction is in the coordinate space of the camera, which is problematic if we want to look around.
 Luckily, Three.js provides the camera's view matrix through a variable aptly named viewMatrix.
-We can use a simple matrix multiplication to convert our camera space ray into a world space.
+We can use matrix multiplication to convert our camera space ray into world space.

 ```cpp
 vec3 viewDir = rayDirection(70.0, iResolution.xy, gl_FragCoord.xy);